 To support its US operations, P&G owns and operates 32 manufacturing sites across more than 20 states and territories.
 Additionally, it also owns and operates 100-plus production facilities in 40 other countries.
 Typically its domestic and international manufacturing sites produce products for multiple P&G businesses.

 P&G operates its business globally through five segments -- Beauty; Grooming; Health Care; Fabric Care and Home Care; and Baby Care and Family Care.
+In 2016, the company sold a large portion (some 40 brands) of its Beauty segment products to Coty.

 Through its long-established Gillette franchise, which boasts the Fusion, Mach3, Prestobarba, and Venus brands, P&G's Grooming segment has captured about a 70% stake in the global blades and razors market.
 The company's electronic hair removal devices, such as electric razors and epilators, sell under the Braun name worldwide.
 The Grooming segment (generating 10% of sales) has achieved a 20% share of the male shavers market and a more than 40% stake in the female epilators market.